Hamilton Parks Master Plan

 - Existing parkland within Hamilton, with a focus on Neighbourhood Parks.

 - City-owned properties that currently serve other uses but could serve as potential candidates for future parkland.

 - The existing built up urban areas of Hamilton.

 - Future growth areas, as identified by the City’s Growth Related Integrated Development Strategy (GRIDS) currently underway.

-With the help of Hamilton residents, user groups, and other key stakeholders, this Master Plan will develop a shared vision for the future provision of parkland in Hamilton by listening and learning about what matters to the community.
-By aligning these values to policy and budget frameworks, the Master Plan will be a flexible working document that can adapt to changing values and emerging trends, recognize new opportunities, and identify new priorities for parkland provision.
+With the help of Hamilton residents, user groups, and other key stakeholders, this Master Plan provides a shared vision for the future provision of parkland in Hamilton.
+By aligning these values to policy and budget frameworks, the Master Plan is a flexible working document that can adapt to changing values and emerging trends, recognize new opportunities, and identify new priorities for parkland provision.

 The Parks Master Plan considers public and stakeholder input, demographic data and growth forecasts, park usage levels, parkland trends and best practices, ongoing planning initiatives, and more.
-In this way, the priorities and recommendations advanced in the Plan will be evidenced-based and respond to dynamic needs across the entire city.
+In this way, the priorities and recommendations advanced in the Plan are evidenced-based and respond to dynamic needs across the entire city.